hosseinhimself/ETL-MiddleEastBank/README.md

 ```

 This command will extract data from the Fipiran API, transform it, and load it into the specified PostgreSQL database.

----

-This expanded description provides a comprehensive overview of the project and outlines the expectations for the Data Engineer role within the context of the given technical task.